-Foreign born workers now comprise 10% to 15% of labour forces in Western European countries and around 18% in immigration countries of Australia, Canada and the USA.4 In cities, it is considerably higher.
+Migration represents growing portions of populations and, particularly, work forces in many countries across Asia, the Americas, the Caribbean, and Eurasia.
+Foreign born workers now comprise 10% to 15% of labour forces in Western European countries and around 18% in immigration countries of Australia, Canada and the USA.
+In cities, it is considerably higher.

 An illustrative example is quintessentially Austrian Vienna where 49% of the population is foreign born or has at least one foreign born parent.
 As former mayor Ken Livingston once said, 'London would not make it to breakfast without migrants.'
 Taking account of offspring of recent immigrants gives 20% or more of work forces "issue de l'immigration" in the larger EU member countries including France, Germany and the UK.

-Migration represents growing portions of populations and, particularly, work forces in many countries across Asia, the Americas, the Caribbean, and Eurasia.
-And from 50% to over 90% of work forces in member States of the Gulf Coordination Council (GCC) and several other MENA (Middle East and North Africa) countries.
-It is 10-20% across Eurasia (Russian Federation, Caucasus and Central Asia).
+From 40% to over 90% of work forces in member States of the Gulf Coordination Council (GCC) and several other MENA (Middle East and North Africa) countries, notably Libya.
+It is 10-20% across Eurasia (Russian Federation, Caucasus and Central Asia)..

-The common terms that shape perceptions do not accurately convey the reality that most migration is taking place within regions -not between.
+The common terms that shape perceptions -such as South-North and South-South-- do not accurately convey the reality that most migration is taking place within regions -not between.
 And much of that is within regional economic communities or common market spaces.
 52% to over 60% of migration originating in Africa, Asia and Europe remains within those regions.
-Much migration today takes place within the twelve Regional Economic Communities that have formal regimes of free circulation of persons, that involve a total of some 120 countries.
-80% of migration originating originating in West Africa goes to other member states of the Economic Community of West Africa States.
-60% for SADC, the Southern Africa Development Community.
-This proportion is similar in the European Union and Mercosur.
+Much migration today takes place within the twelve Regional Economic Communities that have formal regimes of free circulation of persons that involve a total of some 120 countries.
+80% of migration originating in West Africa